Last updated on October 24th, 2018 at 02:27 pm

 The mirrorless is the present and future of travel photography with interchangeable lenses.

 If you are more into design then Fujifilm has to be.
-If you are more of a practical person than the Panasonic GX8 is a great choice, less expensive and with more available features.
+If you are more of a practical person than the Panasonic GX9 is a great choice, less expensive and with great available features.

 I know, it’s always hard to decide.

-I want to keep this paragraph quite short.
 The quality of some DSLR is just outstanding.
-I have a Nikon D610 and I have a blast with it.
-There is unfortunately one big drawback.
-They are heavy and bulky.
+I had a Nikon D610 and I had a blast with it.
+There is, unfortunately, one big drawback.
+They are heavy and bulky, especially if you decide to buy a full sensor camera.

-Yes, it’s true, when similarly equipped, the DSLR are less expensive than the mirrorless.
+Yes, it’s true, when similarly equipped, the DSLR is less expensive than the mirrorless.
+In this respect, the DSLRs are a better budget option.

-the small brother of the Canon 5D.
+The small brother of the Canon 5D.
 It’s a great camera that will give you fantastic photos, no question about.
-The video production is on the poor side as you don’t have an audio port and only monoaural microphone.
+The video production is on the poor side as you don’t have an audio port and only monaural microphone (no stereo recording).
 No flash either, although with the high ISO you will be able to cover most of the situations.

-They are both cameras weighting around 800g with a dimension in the range of 145 x 115 x 75 mm.
+Both the Canon 6D and Nikon D610 cameras weight around 800g with a dimension in the range of 145 x 115 x 75 mm.
 This means you will have to carry almost twice the weight, if not more, than the previous cameras.
-Also the size is at least 1.5 times.
+Also, the size is at least 1.5 times.

 They are both “small” to be full sensor DSLR however, by experience, carry a camera like this is not something you look forward too.